-Complete guide to running macOS (currently Catalina) with Xcode on Windows with VMware
+Complete guide to running macOS Big Sur with Xcode on Windows with VMware

-This guide is designed to show you how to run the latest version of macOS (currently Catalina ) on a Windows PC (in this guide, PC includes desktop, laptop, etc.) with VMware Workstation Player (free product).
+This guide is designed to show you how to run the latest version of macOS Big Sur on a Windows PC (in this guide, PC includes desktop, laptop, etc.) with VMware Workstation Player (free product).
+This is for a new install only.
+For upgrades, see the link at the top of the page.
 VMware is a virtualization platform that allows you to run multiple operating systems on a single computer.
 We will be modifying VMware to add the feature to run macOS on Windows.
 I’ll also cover settings required to get Xcode working.
-If you want a FULLY functional Mac, I will point you to some resources to cover this, but that goes beyond the intent of this guide.
 This guide is for somewhat modern (not ancient) Intel computers.
 It likely will not work for AMD processors.

 If you have a high end modern Windows PC, this setup will run pretty well.
 If you have an older PC, it will likely still work, but a bit slower.
 My purpose for doing this is to build a particular application for a personal iPhone a couple of times a year.
 The minimum requirements for your PC are listed here: https://www.vmware.com/products/player/faqs.html